dack8484/alBha/README.md

 # alBha
 Alpha28 but there's no space and the B key is 3u long.
-PCBs have been ordered, firmware will be made eventually.
-DrHigsby made a case, which is also open source. https://github.com/drhigsby/B-Case here is the kle:
+PCBs have been ordered, firmware is also done.
+DrHigsby made a case, which is also open source. https://github.com/drhigsby/B-Case.
+There is no stopping this anymore. here is the kle:
 ![albhakle](https://user-images.githubusercontent.com/55664712/127396280-65db349b-3681-499e-b34d-87b29e16dcf3.png)